 Technical expertise may be evaluated on the basis of previous projects, used platforms, and associated manpower.
 Competence can be validated through on-site assessments of followed practices or live monitoring using virtual environments.
 For verification of PCI DSS compliance and its scope, review Attestation of Compliance and Report on Compliance.
 These documents are main deliverables of the PCI DSS compliance exercise.

-Compliance and security are different parameters in India.
 While certain companies take security very seriously, others simply try to meet PCI DSS compliance’s minimum mandatory requirements.
 A continuous validation and remediation process is vital, as is designated manpower to maintain security.

 The PCI council mandates annual PCI DSS compliance audits.
 Under PCI DSS compliance requirement 12.8, outsourcing entities should regularly monitor their service provider’s compliance.
 You can ensure a service provider’s PCI DSS compliance levels using the following steps:

 It’s essential to define project requirements in the service level agreement between the client and PCI compliant service providers.
 Needs like network segmentation, redundancy in terms of data/security, load balancers, and servers should be explicitly defined by the client.
-At present, most Indian service providers do not provide redundancy and segmentation as basic services.

 Since PCI DSS compliance does not mandate redundancy, such needs must be defined by the outsourcer.
 For instance, companies requiring high data availability may request 100% redundancy.
 Similarly, you should explicitly define segmentation requirements with the PCI compliant service providers.